hbctraining/Intro-to-shell-flipped/lessons/04_searching_files.md

 ---
-title: "The Shell: Searching and Redirection"
+title: "Shell for Bioinformatics"
 author: "Sheldon  McKay, Bob Freeman, Mary Piper, Radhika Khetani, Meeta Mistry, Jihe Liu, Will Gammerdinger"
 date: "October 2021"
 ---

-Approximate time: 60 minutes
+# Searching and redirection

 ## Learning objectives

 - Search for characters or patterns in a text file using the `grep` command
 - Write to and append a file using output redirection
 - Use the pipe (`|`) character to chain together commands

+Approximate time: 60 minutes

 ## Searching files with `grep` command